roastedroot/quickjs4j/Notes.md

 - test the mechanism with various types - DONE
 - verify if it's useful to pass around object references and how - implementing top level functions plus JavaRefs - considering DONe (eventually add the option to invoke methods on objects - probably it can be already implemented)
 - verify how to use JavaScript libraries - also TS - DONE (cowsay and zod)
-- make it possible to cache compiled JavaScript
+- make it possible to cache compiled JavaScript - DONE
 - wrap things up with an annotation processor